kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 # Advanced Automation
 ## Overview
 This Lab is designed to be used after first completing labs 1 through 4 and has been created to address how to use some advanced automation concepts not previously touched on in the previous labs.
-This is an enablement type lab and is designed to help customers to reach beyond what they currently understand and try new concepts and really push the boundaries of automation.
+This enablement type lab is designed to help customers reach beyond what they currently understand, try new concepts, and push the boundaries of automation.

-During this lab we will cover various topics with regard to template logic to solve various use cases.
-Some of these concepts have been previously covered but perhaps not with as indepth a focus.
+We will cover various topics about template logic to solve multiple use cases during this lab.
+Some of these concepts have been previously covered but perhaps not in-depth.

-The examples shown below can be used in building your own versions of the templates.
-The concept of this lab is for you to build regular templates that you can substitute into the composite to test with.
-Various methods for the varying use cases will be given explaining pros and cons along the way.
+The examples shown below can be used in building your versions of the templates.
+The concept of this lab is for you to create regular templates that you can substitute into the composite to test with.
+Various methods for the varying use cases will explain the pros and cons along the way.
 Expand your capabilities with this lab and take your abilities to the next level.
-You're only inhibited by your own imagination.
+You're only inhibited by your imagination.

 ## General Information
-As previously discussed, DNA Center can be used for not only Plug and Play but also Day N or Ongoing Templates.
+As previously discussed, DNA Center can be used for Plug-and-Play and Day N or Ongoing Templates.
 Customers will start by building out an Onboarding Template which typically deploys only enough information to bring the device up initially.
-While it might include the entire configuration for a traditional network device, this is better served by Day N Templates and for more flexibility Composite Templates. as they can be used to apply ongoing changes and to allow device modifications after initial deployment.
+While it might include the entire configuration for a traditional network device, this is better served by Day N Templates and, for more flexibility Composite Templates.
+They can apply ongoing changes and allow device modifications after initial deployment.

-Another important consideration is that part of a typical configuration would include some lines of code which will be built out with the *Design >Network Settings >* application within DNA Center.
-If the Design component is used you should **not** deploy the same feature from cli code in a template to configure the device.
-Its a decision you have to make upfront and avoids a lot of lines in the templates and allows for a more UI centric configuration which is easier to maintain.
+Another important consideration is that part of a typical configuration would include some lines of code, which will be automatically built out using the information within the *Design >Network Settings >* application within DNA Center.
+If the Design component is used, you should **not** deploy the same feature from cli code in a template to configure the device.
+It's a decision you have to make upfront, avoids a lot of lines in the templates, and allows for a more UI-centric configuration that is easier to maintain.

-As a guidance try and use **Design Settings** for as much of the configurations as you can leaving Templates light and nimble for configurations which might change ongoing.
+As guidance, try and use **Design Settings** for as many of the configurations as you can, leaving Templates light and nimble for configurations that might change ongoing.

-With these things in mind we will cover various aspects and use cases which perhaps allow for a more programamtic approach.
+We will cover various aspects and use cases that perhaps allow for a more programmatic approach with these things in mind.

 ## Topics
 The various topics covered in the lab will be the following: